pavitranew/session-5/readme.md

 We fetch the dataset from our server using Angular's built-in [$http](https://docs.angularjs.org/api/ng/service/$http) service.

 * a core (built into Angular) service that facilitates communication with the remote HTTP servers
-* need to make it available to the recipeList component's controller via [dependency injection](https://docs.angularjs.org/guide/di).
+* need to make it available to the recipeList component's controller via [dependency injection](https://docs.angularjs.org/guide/di)

-Make $http available to the recipe list controller:

-`controller: function RecipeListController($http) { ...`
+* AngularJS predates `fetch`

 Use `get` method with `$http` to fetch the json from the data folder: